Chart Color Schemes

 Minchinbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Minchinbury's dwelling structures, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings such as semi-detached homes, apartments, and others.
-This is compared to Sydney metropolitan area's 80.7% houses and 19.4% other dwellings.
-Home ownership in Minchinbury stood at 29.4%, with mortgaged dwellings at 50.2% and rented ones at 20.4%.
-The median monthly mortgage repayment was $2,167, exceeding Sydney metro's average of $2,000.
-Weekly rent median in Minchinbury was $450, higher than Sydney metro's $350.
+Minchinbury's dwelling structures, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings.
+In comparison, Sydney metro had 80.7% houses and 19.4% other dwellings.
+Home ownership in Minchinbury was at 29.4%, with mortgaged dwellings at 50.2% and rented ones at 20.4%.
+The median monthly mortgage repayment in the area was $2,167, higher than Sydney metro's average of $2,000.
+The median weekly rent figure in Minchinbury was $450, compared to Sydney metro's $350.
 Nationally, Minchinbury's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing